-#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgements
+#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgments

 "We know how many different jobs that is," she says.
 "Those are individual job categories, and it was all being held down by one woman who also was tasked with getting dinner ready.
 And that's an extraordinary thing, and I think it's a good reminder of how far we've come and also hopefully how far we have yet to go."

-Though many of the examples used in the hashtag were screenshots found on Google Books, Kennedy says there are examples of a lack of acknowledgement given by famous writers.
+Though many of the examples used in the hashtag were screenshots found on Google Books, Kennedy says there are examples of a lack of acknowledgment given by famous writers.

 She said even the blind 17th-century English poet John Milton is said to have dictated verses from Paradise Lost to his daughters, who then wrote them down.